muhdshafi-spring/hello-world/README.md

 - Installation
 Get the latest version, for instance Eclipse IDE 2020‑03 for Java EE.
 - Install Spring Tool 4 plug-in.
+- Make sure that you have Maven plug-in alaredy available.

 ### Maven
 - Installation
 Download maven and extract it